Back to blog

 • Company directors or managers (unless in qualifying innovation roles)

-The Math Without NHR or IFICI
+The Standard Portuguese Rates That Apply Without NHR or IFICI

 Taxable Income (€)Rate